Differential Galois groups of $G$-connections with Coxeter singularities: Introduction

 \subsection{Acknowledgments}

-MK was supported by the Australian Research Council.
-DS was supported by the National Science Foundation and the Simons Foundation.
-We would like to thank Konstantin Jakob and Lingfei Yi for helpful conversations and their interest in this project.
+MK was supported by the Australian Research Council, and DS was supported by the National Science Foundation and the Simons Foundation.
+We would like to thank Konstantin Jakob and Lingfei Yi for many helpful conversations and their interest in this project.
+We also thank M. van der Put for answering our questions about generic differential Galois groups.